SandyYuan/astro-rag/README.md

-# Astronomy Chatbot: Professor Risa Wechsler
+# Astronomy Chatbot: Professor Risa Wechsler (Gemini Version)

-A specialized chatbot that emulates Professor Risa Wechsler, using her research papers as a knowledge base with Retrieval-Augmented Generation (RAG).
+A specialized chatbot that emulates Professor Risa Wechsler, using her research papers as a knowledge base with Retrieval-Augmented Generation (RAG) powered by Google's Gemini AI models.

 ## Project Overview

 This project builds a conversational AI system that:
 1. Collects research papers by Professor Risa Wechsler
 2. Processes these papers into a searchable knowledge base
-3. Uses RAG technology to provide informed responses in the style of Professor Wechsler
+3. Uses RAG technology with Gemini to provide informed responses in the style of Professor Wechsler
 4. Hosts the chatbot through a web interface

 ## Components

 - `paper_collector.py`: Tool to search and download papers by Professor Wechsler
-- `rag_processor.py`: Processes papers and creates the vector database for RAG
+- `rag_processor.py`: Processes papers and creates the vector database for RAG using Gemini embeddings
-- `chatbot.py`: Core chatbot implementation using RAG
+- `chatbot.py`: Core chatbot implementation using Gemini and RAG
 - `app.py`: Web application to host the chatbot
 - `requirements.txt`: Dependencies for the project